 Airtime will only allow you to enter valid times for shows.
-If you attempt to schedule show times which would be impossible, Airtime will display a warning message.
+If you attempt to schedule show times which would be impossible, by ending the show before it begins, Airtime will highlight the error with a pink background.

 To schedule a regular show, check the Repeats? box, which will make a new section of the dialog appear.
 Optionally, click the Link: box to automatically schedule the same content in the repeated shows as in the original show.